drhitchen/mac-backup-scripts/README.md

 ## Features

 - **Backup**:
-  - Dotfiles, config files, and data with `gtar` and exclusion rules.
+  - Dotfiles, config files, and data with `tar` and exclusion rules.
   - Installed Homebrew formulae and casks.
   - VSCode extensions and settings.
 - **Restore**: